TutsWiki/source/content/blog/angular/write-read-config-file-angular.md

 ## APP_INITIALIZER

 Sounds awesome right?
 It will specify a `factory` and that will return a `promise`, the `promise` will load the config for the application.
 After loading the configs you can resolve the `promise`.
-It looks like this:

-`useFactory` will have the function which will return a function which will return a promise.

-`multi: true` will allow to have multiple instances of the provider.
-They are all able to run simultaneously but the code will be stopped here until we get all the promises resolved.

 Let's take an example.